How I Built This with Guy Raz-logo

 Ask host to enable sharing for playback control

-Isaac Larian is the founder of MGA Entertainment, the company behind Bratz and LOL Surprise dolls.
-This week, he joins Guy on Advice Line to answer questions from three early-stage entrepreneurs.
-Plus, Isaac talks about the effects of tariffs on the toy industry.
-First, we meet Meghan from Nashville, who finds that the customer for her educational toys may not be who she thought.
-Then, Libie from New York wants to grow her orthopedic cork insole business and to expand her customer base.
-And finally, Robin from Steamboat Springs gets advice about first impressions for her kid-exclusive outdoor apparel company.
-Thank you to the founders of T is for Tot, Fulton, and Town Hall Outdoor Co. for being a part of our show.
-If you’d like to be featured on a future Advice Line episode, leave us a one-minute message that tells us about your business and a specific question you’d like answered.
+Today’s callers: Rebecca from Australia wants to make her small-batch spirits stand out in a crowded market.
+Then, Sri from England wonders how to balance commercial and humanitarian interests for her heated mats.
+And John from Pennsylvania hopes to reach younger customers with his Italian wines despite declining alcohol consumption.
+Plus, Steve talks about the evolving role of robots in food service—and how he hopes to find his next rocketship in a fresh take on the sandwich shop.
+Thank you to the founders of Streaky Bay Distillers, Mat Zero, and Cantina Di Rosina for being a part of our show.
+If you’d like to be featured on a future Advice Line episode—where Guy and former show guests take questions from early-stage founders—leave us a one-minute message that tells us about your business and a specific question you’d like answered.
 Send a voice memo to hibt@id.wondery.com or call 1-800-433-1298.
-And be sure to listen to Isaac tell the story of how MGA Entertainment was founded during his first visit to the show back in 2024.
-This episode was produced by J.C.
-Howard with music by Ramtin Arablouei.
-It was edited by Andrea Bruce.
-Our audio engineer was Jimmy Keeley.
-You can follow HIBT on Twitter & Instagram and sign up for Guy's free newsletter at guyraz.com and on Substack.
+And be sure to listen to Chipotle’s founding story as told by Steve on the show in 2017.
+This episode was produced by Chris Maccini with music by Ramtin Arablouei.
+It was edited by John Isabella.
+Our audio engineer was Robert Rodriguez.
+You can follow HIBT on X & Instagram and sign up for Guy's free newsletter at guyraz.com and on Substack.
 See Privacy Policy at https://art19.com/privacy and California Privacy Notice at https://art19.com/privacy#do-not-sell-my-info.

 Ask host to enable sharing for playback control